- Home /

 I. In case of exercising a legal right of revocation, the customer shall account for the regular costs of return shipment of the goods.

 II.
-As far as return consignments within the Federal Republic of Germany are concerned, the vendor may at its own discretion refrain from claiming such return postage.
-If the vendor refrains from charging return postage, he will inform the customer accordingly in his written confirmation of receipt of order.
+As far as the vendor refrains from charging return postage, he will inform the customer accordingly in his written confirmation of order.

 § 11 Legal warranty in case of material defects, guarantee